 They’re in constant pursuit of us, while we try to do everything we can to stay away from them.

 They have to play games with us because they have nothing real to offer.
-They know that if they showed us who they really are, we wouldn’t want anything to do with them.
+They know that if they show us who they really are, we won’t want anything to do with them.